 This plant was first discovered in Cuba.
-It is known as a minimalist rocky plant, from shallow waters with high nutrient contents.
+It is known as a minimalist rocky plant from shallow waters with high nutrient content.
 It commonly thrives in rivers, between rocks and fallen trees.
 Its roots anchor the pores of these surfaces to feed.
-It is adapted to thrive from nano to medium tanks, and once settled is easier to take care of.
+It is adapted to thrive from nano to medium tanks and, once settled, is easier to take care of.

 Dwarf Baby Tears vs Monte Carlo

 Dwarf Baby Tears and Monte Carlo are both amazing plants for tanks.
 They are very popular and also similar to each other.